Efficient Verification of Optimized Code: Correct High-speed X25519: Correctness of the C Code

 The verification results are listed in Table~\ref{tab:cbench}.
 Among the field operations, it is notable that \texttt{fe25519\_unpack} and \texttt{fe25519\_invert} generate more goals.
 The former is due to its (RFC-required) bit-masking of its input, which we specify as a reduction $\text{mod}~2^{255}$.
 We suspect our proof of this function can be further optimized, but decided against spending time on this.
 Note that the field arithmetic code actually operates on a \emph{packed} representation, so \texttt{unpack} and \texttt{pack} functions are otherwise simply copy-operations.

 The \texttt{fe25519\_invert} function computes $x^{2^{255}-21}~(\text{mod}~p)$ using sequences of modular square-and-multiply steps.
-This makes it very similar to repetitive assembly code, and it is treated the same way: we instrument the code with \emph{ghost arguments} in a highly regular fashion which specify the actual value of intermediate results---which interestingly was more or less a formalization of the \emph{inline comments} provided by the original authors!
+This makes it very similar to repetitive assembly code, and it is treated the same way: we instrument the code with \emph{ghost arguments} in a highly regular fashion which specify the actual value of intermediate results---which interestingly was more or less a formalization of the \emph{inline comments} provided by the original authors.
 Also, \emph{abstract blocks} helped keep the number of verification conditions small.

 For the verification of the last three routines in Table~\ref{tab:cbench}, verification was `simply' an effort of finding the correct invariants and assertions that guided the automatic provers to the desired conclusion within an acceptable amount of CPU time.
 To achieve the final conclusion presented in Section~\ref{sec:waarhetallemaalomtedoenwas}, it is required to know that $2^{255-19}$ is a prime number; we took the pragmatic route and stated this as an axiom in Why3.
-To see that $x^{2^{255}-21}$ is the multiplicative inverse of $x$ also requires Fermat's little theorem, which we added as a lemma with a quick-and-dirty formal proof in Why3.
+To see that $x^{2^{255}-21}$ is the multiplicative inverse of $x$ also requires Fermat's little theorem, which we instead proved inside Why3 using \emph{ghost code} that traces a direct proof using modular arithmetic---showing that for any integer $a$ not divisible by a prime $p$, it is the case that $a^{p-1}\prod^{p-1}_{i=1} i \equiv \prod^{p-1}_{i=1} a\cdot i \equiv \prod^{p-1}_{i=1} i$, and therefore $a^{p-1} \equiv 1$.